Course Outline

 - Flow models

-- Architecture (High-Level) Design
+- High-Level Architecture Design

-- Component architecture and the Reference architecture
+- Component architecture and Reference architecture

 - Architectural models